aleksandrbazhin/tilepipe_site/tutorial.md

 Here is a quick rundown on how to create autoule-ready tilesets with Tilepipe.

 ### What are autotiles and what is the problem?
 With specially prepared tilesets you can paint maps in your games and tile variations like corners or sides will be substituted by game engine.
 But to prepare those tilesets you have to copy-paste the same tile fragments which may be a lot of manual work.
 So here is this automation tool, which copies the tile parts and combines them in various ways.
 There are several different types of autotiling, but the most usable for me was 47-tile blob tileset, which takes into accounts both neighboring  sides and corners.
-You can read more on tiling here [www.cr31.co.uk/stagecast/wang/blob.html](www.cr31.co.uk/stagecast/wang/blob.html).
+You can read more on tiling [here](http://www.cr31.co.uk/stagecast/wang/blob.html).
 In the popular program “Tiled” this type of tilesets are called “Mixed sets” with 2 types of terrain.

 ### What is TilePipe?
 The name TilePipe comes from “tileset pipeline” since it is targeted at automating the tileset creation process.
 Desired workflow is - you draw only the parts of tiles that differ between tile types, like the corner of the tile differs from the side or from the center and get the usable autotile-ready tileset.
 Then you fix something in the input image and rebuild the tileset quickly, then repeat it again and again.